etc-msu/etc/etc/docs/about_us.rst

 | **The ETC Contact Coordinator...**

-* Assists the Director to varying degrees in maintaining financial control of departmental accounts
+* Organizes, coordinates, and plans departmental events and maintains the center's calender.
-* Organizes, coordinates, and plans departmental events
+* Assists the Director by maintaining financial records, reports, and tracking of departmental accounts.
 * Monitors and maintains files of applicants, preparing all required forms for master files
 * Remains competent and current by attending professional development classes
 * Supervises reception services, scheduling appointments, meetings, and travel, initiating recurring administrative processes